rackerlabs/rackspace-how-to/content/general/change-to-new-primary-contact.md

 6. The **Ticket Details** section appears.
 Enter a short description of why you would like to change the primary contact for the account.
 7. Attach your saved Primary Contact Change Form to the ticket.
 8. Click **Create Ticket**.

+#### MyRackspace Control Panel self-service option

+1. In the top navigation bar, click **Account > User List**.
+2. In the **Account** sub-navigaton bar, click **Account Settings**.
+3. Click the pencil icon in the Primary Contact Information section to change the primary contact for your account.

 #### Cloud Control Panel